A5Z9b3/plsql-window-functions-Habanabashaka-Philmin/README.md

 - SQL Window Functions (from Lecture - 01 Introduction to SQL Command Basics (Recap).pdf)
 - Oracle PL/SQL Documentation: Window Functions (adapted from course outline in Lecture - 00 Course Introduction.pdf)

-### All sources were properly cited.
+### “All sources were properly cited.
 Implementations and analysis represent original work.
+No AI
-No AI-generated content was copied without attribution or adaptation.
+generated content was copied without attribution or adaptation.